 - Personal Injury – Occupants of vehicles are more likely to be injured in accidents involving trucks.
 This may result in higher medical costs related to severe injuries caused by the behemoths of the road.

 - Regulations – Commercial vehicles are managed by a set of complex regulations.
 These rules can be difficult to navigate for those who do not deal with them on a regular basis.

 - Insurance – Due to being considerably more expensive than a regular policy, insurance for trucks is a valuable source of profit.
 This means that insurers will resist plaintiffs’ claims more aggressively as they look to protect their profits.

 Whether you are an injured driver that was operating a company vehicle or are a motorist who was hit by a truck, the process of seeking help after a truck accident can be difficult.
 It is an unfortunate reality that insurance providers are ultimately looking to protect their profits and not your well-being.
 Working with an experienced truck accident attorney will help you fight for the maximum amount you’re owed.
 We have helped thousands of clients pay mounting medical bills, recover their lost wages, and cover other losses caused by the incident.
 No one should face the daunting task of supporting their family while struggling to heal from a truck accident.

 The experienced Pennsylvania truck accident attorneys at HHR want to protect your rights and achieve the best possible results for your wellbeing.
 We have been proudly serving the citizens of Pennsylvania since 1922.
 With nearly 100 years of experience, HHR has handled thousands of truck accident claims.
-We’ve won hundreds of millions of dollars for people who have struggled receiving the proper compensation after experiencing an accident.
+We’ve won tens of millions of dollars for people who have struggled receiving the proper compensation after experiencing an accident.

 Our case reviews are free, so you can fully explore your financial and legal options without risk.
 Speak with our attorneys at (888) 498-3023 to learn how we can help you.